JerilynFranz/python-env-bootstrap/README.rst

 developer's own local environment.

-You use it by copying the `bootstrap.py <https://github.com/JerilynFranz/python-env-bootstrap/blob/main/scripts/bootstrap.py>`_ standalone script into your own project and updating the `POST_INSTALL_MESSAGE` string, the `TOOL_USAGE_INSTRUCTIONS` string, and the `BOOTSTRAP_MODULES` list of :class:`InstallSpec` instances to match your project's PyPI modules environment requirements.
+You use it by copying the `bootstrap.py <bootstrap.py>`_ standalone script into your own project's repository and updating the `POST_INSTALL_MESSAGE` string, the `TOOL_USAGE_INSTRUCTIONS` string, and the `BOOTSTRAP_MODULES` list of `InstallSpec` instances to match your project's PyPI modules environment requirements.

 It has no external dependencies except that it requires at least Python 3.8.